 - As mentioned above, dang ol' Boomhauer, man.

 - Boomhauer doesn't seem to actually have a speech impediment in the usual sense of the word.
-He mumbles and slurs his words together, but the general impression he gives is that he just doesn't bother to try to enunciate better, not that he can't.
+He mumbles and slurs his words together in an exaggeration of an Appalachian accent (Mike Judge based it off of an irate caller complaining about Beavis and Butt-Head, but the general impression he gives is that he just doesn't bother to try to enunciate better, not that he can't.

 People with non-disabling deformities

 Especially with the increase in the availability and use of plastic surgery, people who have noticeable disfigurements that are not actually disabling (or at least don't appear to be, regardless of whether they actually are) are subject to ridicule, if they're ever shown on television at all.

 - In Harry Harrison's Eden trilogy, Armun has a harelip which she covers with her hair, as it makes her a target for insults and names from her tribesmates.

 - Women with flat chests and women with huge breasts are often the subject of ridicule.
 The former are often accused of being immature, while the latter are often accused of being slutty.

 - An episode of Family Guy at one point featured Stewie having a recollection about a man with a cleft lip, who he referred to as a harelip - an offensive term for the condition.

 - Not to mention Jake Tucker and his upside down face.

 - Zuko from Avatar: The Last Airbender (the main villain of Season 1) has a nasty burn scar on his face, which was given to him by his own father.
 He does get a Heel-Face Turn in Season 3, though.